PavloPro7/castaway/README.md

+Castaway
-Castaway figma model using HTML language with CSS-ctyles Thx for viewing
+Landing page, using HTML language with CSS-ctyles
+Thx for viewing